What is Plug Valve?

 - Rectangular Port

 - Round Port and

 - Diamond Port

-- Rectangular Port is the most common for plug valve.
+- Rectangular Port is the most common for a plug valve.
 The rectangular port represents at least 70% of the corresponding pipe’s cross-sectional area.

 - It can be used in different types of fluid services such as Air, gaseous, vapor, Hydrocarbon, slurries, mud, and sewage applications.

 - Also used in a vacuum and high-pressure & temperature applications

 - Offers minimal resistance to flow

 - Provides reliable leak-tight service